About.

 Background

-Dr. Beaulac began her career as a psychologist in Manitoba, where she had a full-time appointment with the Faculty of Medicine at the University of Manitoba and worked with the Winnipeg Regional Health Authority in primary care.
-She returned to Ottawa in 2012 and was a psychologist at the Ottawa Hospital and a clinician investigator in Clinical Epidemiology at the Ottawa Hospital Research Institute for almost a decade.
-During her career, she has worked in a variety of settings such as weight management, youth psychiatry, primary care, infectious diseases, first episode psychosis, geriatric psychiatry, and general outpatient psychology.
+Dr. Beaulac began her career as a psychologist in Manitoba, where she held a full-time academic appointment with the Faculty of Medicine at the University of Manitoba and worked in primary care with the Winnipeg Regional Health Authority.
+In 2012, she returned to Ottawa, where she spent nearly a decade as a psychologist at The Ottawa Hospital and as a clinician-investigator in Clinical Epidemiology at the Ottawa Hospital Research Institute.

 PEER-REVIEWED PUBLICATIONS